-If you have ticked your list of things to do in Bern, then a day trip from Bern would be your next endouver.
+If you have ticked your list of things to do in Bern, then a day trip from Bern would be your next adventure.

 You can also head to the famous Interlaken between the two lakes of Thun and Brienz (link to article).
-Such an amazing region and each of the 3 towns and two lakes are worth dedicated visits.
+Such an amazing region and one shouldn’t miss to visit each of the 3 towns and two lakes.

-Fribourg and Gruyères are less than one hour away, and here you can discover the beauty of medieval towns and castles and the tastiness of Swiss Gruyère cheese!
+Fribourg and Gruyères are less than one hour away.
+There you can discover the beauty of medieval towns and castles and the tastiness of Swiss Gruyère cheese!

 Where to stay in Bern?

-What’s particular about Bern is that most of its attractions and things to do in Bern are concentrated in the loop surrounded by the Aare River, or just across the bridge from Old Town.
-So your choice of where to stay is very extended, so here’s some of the highly rated hotels in Bern that can fit different budgets.
+There is one particular thing about Bern.
+Most of its attractions and things to do in Bern concentrate in the loop surrounded by the Aare River.
+Or just across the bridge from Old Town.
+So you have a vast choice of where to stay!
+Here we list some of the highly rated hotels in Bern that can fit different budgets.

 - Hotel Schweizerhof Bern located just across the main station, adjacent to the Parliament building, and close to the top attractions of the Old Town.
 This world class hotel is famous for its SPA and rooftop, where you can spot the alps.

 - Hotel Belle Epoque is a boutique hotel unique in character.
 Located just at the edge of the old town and near the Bear Park